patrickfav/pihole-unbound-docker/readme.md

 ## Prepare

+### Understand the Setup

+This setup works on a machine that does not itself already has DNS running (i.e. port 53 is already used).
+If you have a setup like that (e.g. running on a Synology NAS with a Directory Server), you would need a setup that creates a [Mac VLAN](https://docs.docker.com/network/macvlan/) so the container appears with a different IP.
+In this [case check out this example here](https://github.com/chriscrowe/docker-pihole-unbound/tree/main/two-container).

+This setup is designed to have 2 containers running next to each other and do not aim to combine both programs in one.
+The idea is to minimize the work needed to adapt provided containerized versions of Pi-hole and Unbound, use the official images, therefore making it easier to upgrade each.

 ### Prerequisites

 First you need a recent version of [Docker installed](https://docs.docker.com/get-docker/) which at least supports Docker compose v2.
-Further you may want to have a s[erver or IoT device](https://docs.pi-hole.net/main/prerequisites/) where this stack can run on, since this should be reachable by every other client 24/7.
+Further you may want to have a [server or IoT device](https://docs.pi-hole.net/main/prerequisites/) where this stack can run on, since this should be reachable by every other client 24/7.
 Finally, don't forget to change your [default DNS server to the server IPs address of your server](https://docs.pi-hole.net/main/post-install/).

 ### Configuration